 Also, as a disclaimer, there are other bugs that carry quite a bit of moisture as well but because they’re so rich in fat, those bugs should only be given to your leopard gecko as treats or in emergency situations where they just won’t eat.
 That said, just be mindful of that before choosing which bugs you want to get for your leopard gecko.

-They Prefer Water in a Different Form
+3. Prefer Water in a Different Form

 Because some leopard geckos are picky, getting them to eat, drink, or use certain pieces of equipment in the tank can be quite the challenge until they’re given exactly what they want.
 For example, if you have 2 perfectly good and expensive hides but your leopard gecko only wants to use the one that you made at home out of Tupperware then you may be dealing with a picky leopard gecko.